Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-definition-cache/README.md

                                     [--defaults-group DEFAULTS_GROUP]
                                     [--timeout TIMEOUT]

-Checks the table definition cache size in MySQL/MariaDB.
-Alerts if the cache is too small to hold definitions for all tables, causing repeated disk reads.
+Checks the table definition cache size in MySQL/MariaDB against the current total number of tables in `information_schema.tables`.
+When `table_definition_cache` is smaller than the table count, definitions get evicted and re-read on each access, which costs `.frm` parses on disk-heavy workloads.
+Alerts when `table_definition_cache` is below the total table count.
+On MySQL 5.6+ / MariaDB 10.0+ `table_definition_cache = -1` enables autosizing; the plugin reports that as informational, state OK.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        MySQL/MariaDB cnf file to read parameters like user, host and password from (instead of specifying them on the command line).
-Example:
+                        MySQL/MariaDB cnf file to read user, host and password from.
+Example: `--defaults-
-                        `/var/spool/icinga2/.my.cnf`.
+                        file=/var/spool/icinga2/.my.cnf`.
 Default:
                         /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: